-She is also the Co-Chair of the Association of Women Barristers and has published a number of legal articles (see below).
-Also see the sections below for further detail of some of her key cases.
+She is Chair of the Association of Women Barristers and has published a number of legal articles, including in the Times (see below).

 - R v Marlon Dixon EWCA Crim 755: Successful appeal against sentence after the appellant was sentenced to 10 years for a robbery and attempted robbery on transsexual and transgender sex workers.
 Lady Justice Hallett DBE agreed that the sentence should have reflected that although the offences took place inside the victim’s homes, the ‘services’ offered by them meant their homes were also places of business.

 - R v Kirk Cooke & Others EWCA Crim 1681: Appeal against convictions arising from Operation Gemini, a highly sophisticated police surveillance operation in which undercover officers posed as pawn brokers in a ‘trading shop’ for over a year.
 The appeal centered on the alleged “entrapment” by undercover officers and the failure by the Crown to disclose the surveillance authorisations under RIPA.
 The appellants relied upon a retired officer from the met who provided “fresh evidence” about the community infiltration tactics used by the police.
 Led by Sally O’Neill QC.